Java sparrow: Introductions

 The Java sparrow was introduced in the Indian subcontinent, but it failed to become a successful resident on the Indian mainland.
 In the United States there are breeding populations on several of the Hawaiian Islands, especially Oahu.

 In the Caribbean, the Java sparrow was introduced to Puerto Rico where it is fairly common near San Juan.
 It has also been sighted in Jamaica, but is not known to occur on any of the other islands.
 It was also introduced to Christmas Island, off the coast of Western Australia.

-Threats
+Conservation

 The Java sparrow is considered by some countries to be an agricultural pest with respect to rice cultivation.
 An ongoing loss of natural habitat, hunting in some areas and trapping (as a pest) in others has led to much smaller numbers in the wild and sightings in its natural range have become increasingly uncommon.
 The Java sparrow is now evaluated as endangered on the IUCN Red List of Threatened Species with less than 10,000 individuals remaining.
 It is also listed on Appendix II of CITES.
 The species is also severely threatened by the illegal exotic pet trade as they are sought after for their distinctive song, according to TRAFFIC.